lmucs/cher-ami/go/README.md

 ##Setting Up the Server

-Parts 1 and 2 are done only once, so skip to Part 3 if you have completed those before.
+Parts 1 through 3 are done only once, so skip to Part 4 if you have completed those before.

+###Part 1: Put a secret config file in your project root

+1. Ask @jadengore for the config file will all the secret urls and passwords
+2. `cd` to the project root
+3. Store the config file with name `config.cfg`.

 ###Part 1: Initialize $GOPATH

 1. `cd` to your home folder
 2. `mkdir go`
-3. `open .bash_profile`
-4. Add the following to your `.bash_profile`:
+3. Add the following to your `.bash_profile`:

         # Setting PATH for Go
         export GOPATH=~/go
         export PATH=$PATH:$GOPATH/bin

-###Part 2: Install Dependencies
+###Part 2: Install or Update Dependencies

-1. `cd` to the `cher-ami/go/src` directory
+1. `cd` to the project root directory
-2. Install the dependencies.
-Since the packages we are using are changing frequently, please refer to the source for packages necessary.
-To install, run `go get <PACKAGE_URL>`.
+2. `make install-deps` if you are building for the first time, or `make update-deps` if you need to refresh them.

 ###Part 3: Initialize test DB & Server

-1. In the `cher-ami` directory:
+1. `cd` to the project root directory
-    `make start`
+2. `make start`

 The API is now accessible on port 8228 locally.